 Pastured meats are so superior to other meats, that once you know more, it's all you'll want to feed your family…

 Just keep in mind that there are big differences in meats.
 Kent and I rarely buy from local grocery stores anymore, or even from local meat markets, because each time I've asked where their meat comes from, the answer is either “we don't know”, or it goes something like this:

 “Can you tell me where you get your beef?”

 “Oh, it comes from a distributor down in Ohio somewhere.”

 “Do you know where THEY get their meat?”

 “I don't really know, from all over I guess…”

 That's all it takes to convince me to avoid buying our meat there.
 I rarely even get past where their meat is from, to ask my other questions about what they're fed, or whether they're out on pasture, etc.

 If you have a local source for quality meat, it's best to support your local farmer, but if not, ordering safe, healthy meat is a great option.
-I also get things from them that my local farmer doesn't have, like Beef Tallow Shortening to make healthy french fries!
-(Click here for where I get beef tallow.
-Or click here for the smaller size.)
-I'm also going to try (get this) Braunsweiger…yes, liver AND “head cheese” – sounds icky, I know, but if it actually tastes good (or at least OK), it's a great way to get more organ meats into our diets.
+I also get things from them that my local farmer doesn't have, like beef tallow to make the best fries ever!
+I'm also going to try (get this) Braunsweiger…yes, liver AND “head cheese” – sounds icky, I know, but if it actually tastes good, it's a great way to get more organ meats into our diets.
 (I'll let you know how it goes.)